10 Home Exercises To Burn Belly Fat

 Build: V-Hold.
 From a seated position on the floor, lean your torso back and raise your feet and legs straight at an angle in front of you so that your body creates a “V” shape.
 Hold 60 seconds, relax 30 seconds.
 Repeat 3 times.

-Burn: Step-ups (literally what it sounds like—step up and down on a high bench with one leg) work your abs, glutes, and quads in one movement while improving balance and raising your heart rate.
-Do 6 x 10 step-ups, alternating sides, with 20 seconds rest between sets.
+Burn: Step-ups (literally what it sounds like — step up and down on a high bench with one leg) work your abs, glutes, and quads in one movement while improving balance and raising your heart rate.
+Do 6 sets of 10 step-ups, alternating sides, with 20 seconds rest between sets.

 Build: Pulses are like reverse crunches.
 Start sitting on the floor with your back straight, then lean back so your torso is at a 45-degree angle, and pulse up and down a few inches, engaging your core.
 Do 3 sets of 20 pulses with 30 seconds rest in-between.